-How are you modeling grace for your kids?
+How am I modeling grace for my kids?

 Activities and Games to Teach Grace to Kids

-Grace can be a hard concept for kids to grasp, so adding what is grace for kids lessons and activities, and games on grace can be helpful.
+Grace can be a hard concept to grasp, so adding what is grace for kids lessons and activities, and games on grace can be helpful.